vanya706/smart-startup/README.md

 - Profiles - Helps you to manage pre set of the programs to run at startup
 - Quick Scan Windows requistry of programs to run
 - Run CMD commands / Jar files or whatever executable software you want
+- Startup with multiple profiles at one time, with defend against twice running same file
+- You can also run programs from profiles manually